CONNECTICUT COMMUNITY CARE

 Under Connecticut or federal law, additional restrictions may apply to disclosures of health information that relates to care for psychiatric conditions, substance abuse or HIV-related testing and treatment.
 This information may not be disclosed without your specific written permission, except as may be specifically required or permitted by Connecticut or federal law.

 VI.
 FOR FURTHER INFORMATION OR TO FILE A COMPLAINT

-To file a complaint with CCCI, contact the CCCI Privacy Officer at Connecticut Community Care, Inc., 43 Enterprise Drive, Bristol, CT 06010; or by phone at 860-589-6226.
+To file a complaint with CCC, contact the CCC Privacy Officer at Connecticut Community Care, 43 Enterprise Drive, Bristol, CT 06010; or by phone at 860-589-6226.
 To file a complaint with the Office for Civil Rights, send your written complaint to the OCR Regional Manager by mail to Office for Civil Rights--Region I, U.S. Department of Health and Human Services, J.F.
 Kennedy Federal Building - Room 1875, Boston, MA 02203, by fax to (617) 565-3809 or by email to OCRComplaint@hhs.gov.

 VII.
 CHANGES TO THIS NOTICE

-We reserve the right to change this Notice and to make the revised or new Notice provisions effective for all PHI already received and maintained by CCCI as well as for all PHI we receive in the future.
-We will post a copy of the current Notice at CCCI.
+We reserve the right to change this Notice and to make the revised or new Notice provisions effective for all PHI already received and maintained by CCC as well as for all PHI we receive in the future.
+We will post a copy of the current Notice at CCC.
 We will provide a copy of the revised Notice upon request.